pmemon/pmemon.github.io/_includes/footer.md

-Stop the new Middletown Town Center!!!
+Stop the Shoppes at Middletown!!!